AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     ![](images/subject-scheme-panel-new.png){width="300" align="left"}

-1. Save the file with a.ditamap extension and upload it to any folder in DAM.
+1. Save the file with a .ditamap extension and upload it to any folder in DAM.

     >[!NOTE]
     >